aqua-ps/aqua-training-terraform/README.md

 Plan and apply
 ```
-terraform plan -var-file envs/training.tfvars
+terraform plan -var-file envs/<varfile>.tfvars
-terraform apply -var-file envs/training.tfvars
+terraform apply -var-file envs/<varfile>.tfvars
 ```

-This command will request credentials to be specified at runtime.
-The passed creds will be used to set the SSH user for the VM and the admin user for Jenkins
+The apply command will request the user to input the credentials used to configure the instance during the initial boostrap.